14 hidden places in Vienna that only the locals really know - Vienna Würstelstand

 This Japanese-style garden in Döbling will make you feel like you’ve entered into a world far, far away from Vienna, and also far away from any of the sorrows, or worries you may have had upon entering.

 There’s a pond, a bridge, a unique array of plants and a little waterfall in Setagaya Park.
-There’s even a tea house where you can sit and have a cuppa’ while you enjoy the atmosphere.
+There’s even a tea house where you can sit and have a cuppa’ while you enjoy the atmosphere and get your zen on.

 3. Vienna Peace Pagoda – Hidden places in Vienna

 Did you know that Vienna hosts a harbour?
-And that along a route that runs along the harbour area, known as the Hafenzufahrtsstrasse, there’s a Buddhist structure that seems extremely out of place, but has a curious kind of appeal to it.
-The Vienna Peace Pagoda is a unique structure that can be found right by the water in the 2nd district.
+And that along a route that runs along the harbour area, known as the Hafenzufahrtsstrasse, there’s a Buddhist temple?

 Buddha is encased in a white dome structure and the monument symbolises the unity of all humans, and the hope for the common cause of world peace, no matter your background, or religion.
-Now, if that’s not a mantra to follow, we don’t know what is.
 Visiting and sitting by this pagoda can be a peaceful thing to do as part of a walk along the waterside walking trail that passes by it.

-4. The hidden bars and cafes – Hidden places in Vienna
+4. The hidden bars – Hidden places in Vienna

-There are many awesome bars and cafes in Vienna that you’ll only know about if you’ve caught wind of them via word of mouth – or a cool article in Vienna Würstelstand, of course.
+There are many awesome bars in Vienna that you’ll only know about if you’ve caught wind of them via word of mouth – or a cool article in Vienna Würstelstand, of course.

 5. The hidden market squares – Hidden places in Vienna